 The Mac version of this software is relatively new, and not without its bugs.
 I’ll often hit Enter at the end of a paragraph only to find a gibberish new line has been added for me – no doubt the result of an automated bulleted list feature gone wrong.
 Such is a the peril of beta software, I suppose.

 Still, despite the occasional bugs, Lightpaper is well worth watching.
 The software makes it easy to manage projects while writing in a format that works well for the web, plus it’s completely free.
 I recommend you check it out.

-This Mac app follows Lightpaper for Android, which Erez called the best Markdown editor for Android.
+This Mac app follows Lightpaper for Android [No longer available], which Erez called the best Markdown editor for Android.
 With good reason: Lightpaper is a Markdown editor that fits well into Android.
 It seems odd, at first, that an Android exclusive would make the jump to Mac before iOS or even Windows – until you try it out.
 Lightpaper takes what works about the Android version and seamlessly transfers that to Apple’s desktop operating system.

 Download: Lightpaper for Mac (free)

 Of course, it’s also possible to do such writing directly in your browser: check out Markdown Here if you want to learn how to use Markdown in Gmail and other website.
 Or you could check out the comments below, where I’m certain people will list their favorite MarkDown editors for a variety of platforms.